This article will describe in detail the Road Safety And Motor Vehicles (Amendment) Act 2019.

-- The Minister has however said that state transport departments can inspect the vehicles at dealers end.
+- The Minister has however said that state transport departments can inspect the vehicles at dealers’ end.

-- To bring harmony in the registration and licensing process, it is proposed to create National Register for Driving Licence and National Register for Vehicle registration through “Vahan” & “Sarathi” platforms.
+- To bring harmony in the registration and licensing process, it is proposed to create National Register for Driving Licence and National Register for Vehicle registration through the “Vahan” & “Sarathi” platforms.
 This will facilitate the uniformity of the process across the country.

-- The Bill defines aggregators as digital intermediaries or market places which can be used by passengers to connect with a driver for transportation purposes (taxi services).
+- The Bill defines aggregators as digital intermediaries or marketplaces which can be used by passengers to connect with a driver for transportation purposes (taxi services).
 The Bill provides guidelines for Aggregators.

 - At present, there are no rules in many states for regulating aggregators, taxis, etc. These aggregators will be issued licenses by state Further, they must comply with the Information Technology Act, 2000.

-Along with the above-mentioned provisions, some states also have raised concerns about their powers being curtailed in the Motor Vehicle (Amendment) Bill.
+Along with the above-mentioned provisions, some states also have raised concerns about their powers being curtailed in the Motor Vehicle (Amendment) Act.
 Despite concerns, certainly, the bill is a welcome step towards providing an efficient, safe and corruption-free transport system in the country.